CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ## Backing up saved games and wiping a Proton prefix

 If you have an existing installation of the game using a Proton version other than Valve Proton 7 (Proton 7.0-6 or later, to be specific), you will need to wipe the Proton prefix prior to beginning [preparation](#preparations).
 You should back up your saved games to another directory prior to wiping the prefix; this helps avoid any potential issues caused by a malfunction in the implementation of Steam Cloud saves for the title in question.
-You can move the saved games back into the Proton prefix after [running the patcher](#usage).
+You can move the saved games back into the Proton prefix after [running the script](#usage).

 ## Preparations